 Previous Items OCM 178/2023

-Directorate Development Services Business Unit Approval Services
+Directorate Development Services

+Business Unit Approval Services

 File Reference 3.009297

 Applicant Altus Planning

 Owner IO GROUP PTY LTD

-Attachments 1.
-Submissions Table [10.1.4.1 - 5 pages]

-2. Bushfire Management Plan [10.1.4.2 - 21 pages]

-3. Revised Bushfire documentation [10.1.4.3 - 2 pages]

-4. Scheme Amendment Report [10.1.4.4 - 51 pages]
+- 1. Submissions Table [10.1.4.1 5 pages] - 2.
+Bushfire Management Plan [10.1.4.2 21 pages] - 3.
+Revised Bushfire documentation [10.1.4.3 2 pages] - 4.
+Scheme Amendment Report [10.1.4.4 51 pages]

+Attachments
-Executive When Council is undertaking its substantive role of direction setting and oversight (e.g. accepting tenders, adopting plans

-√ Legislative Includes adopting Local Laws, Town Planning Schemes and
+Advocacy When Council is advocating on behalf of the community to another level of government/body/agency Executive When Council is undertaking its substantive role of direction setting and oversight (e.g. accepting tenders, adopting plans and budgets Information For Council to note , Legislative Includes adopting Local Laws, Town Planning Schemes and Policies.

-Policies.
 When Council determines a matter that directly impacts a person's rights and interests where the principles of natural justice apply.
 Examples include town planning applications, building licences, other permits or licences issued under other Legislation or matters that could be subject to appeal to the State Administrative Tribunal

+Objective 3.1 - To plan for sustainable population growth.
 Strategy 3.1.1 - Plan for diverse and sustainable activity centres, housing, community facilities and industrial development to meet future growth, changing social, economic and environmental needs.

+Objective 3.3 - To develop and enhance the City's economy.
 Strategy 3.3.1 - Facilitate and support the success and growth of businesses.
 Strategy 3.3.3 - Plan for strong activity centres and employment areas to meet the future needs of the community, industry, and commerce.